 Secondly, why do you hate the person?
 Is it for what they are doing?
 If they are doing horrible things, either they are ignorant or they are stressed.
 By hating them, can you change them?
 People make mistakes and you hate them?
 Why do you hate them, because they make some mistakes?
 By hating a person who makes mistakes, can you correct them?
 No, you cannot correct them when you hate them.
 Do you want them to be corrected?
 Yes.
 So what is the way?
 Not hating them but by educating them.
 This is necessary.

 People like ISIS, they hate everybody and people hate them.
 By hating we cannot change them and they cannot change us.
 They also do not know this.
 Their idea is to change everybody.
 We hate them because they are doing such heinous crimes.
 But by hating will they change?
 No. Not hating them but educating them.

 See, in your life, you come across many people who think differently, and you want them to change, and by you wanting them to change they do not change.
-When you say what you are doing is hurting me, so please do not hurt me, they do not change so easily.
-But when you tell them what you do hurts you, so you should change, that will be much more effective.
+When you say what they are doing is hurting you, so please do not hurt me, they do not change so easily.
+But when you tell them what they are doing hurts them, and so they should change, that will be much more effective.
 So love can transform the world, compassion can change the world and this is our experience.